Policy brief

 • Guntram B. Wolff

-He joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of euro area governance.
-Prior to joining the Commission, he was coordinating the research team on fiscal policy at Deutsche Bundesbank.
+Guntram joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of euro area governance.
+Prior to joining the Commission, he worked in the research department at the Bundesbank, which he joined after completing his PhD in economics at the University of Bonn.
 He also worked as an external adviser to the International Monetary Fund.
+He is fluent in German, English, and French.
+His work is regularly published and cited in leading media.

 • Simone Tagliapietra

 Simone Tagliapietra is a Senior fellow at Bruegel.
-He is also a Professor of Energy, Climate and Environmental Policy at the Catholic University of Milan and at The Johns Hopkins University - School of Advanced International Studies (SAIS) Europe.
+He is also a Professor of EU Energy and Climate Policy at The Johns Hopkins University - School of Advanced International Studies (SAIS) Europe.

-His research focuses on the European Union climate and energy policy and on the political economy of global decarbonisation.
-With a record of numerous policy and scientific publications, also in leading journals such as Nature and Science, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020).
+His research focuses on the EU climate and energy policy and on the political economy of global decarbonisation.
+With a record of numerous policy and scientific publications, also in leading journals such as Nature and Science, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020) and co-author of The Macroeconomics of Decarbonisation (Cambridge University Press, 2024).

-His columns and policy work are published and cited in leading international media such as the BBC, CNN, Financial Times, The New York Times, The Economist, The Guardian, The Wall Street Journal, Le Monde, Die Zeit, Corriere della Sera, and others.
+His columns and policy work are widely published and cited in leading international media such as the BBC, CNN, Financial Times, The New York Times, The Economist, The Guardian, The Wall Street Journal, Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Corriere della Sera, Le Monde, El Pais, and several others.

 Simone also is a Member of the Board of Directors of the Clean Air Task Force (CATF).
 He holds a PhD in Institutions and Policies from Università Cattolica del Sacro Cuore.
 Born in the Dolomites in 1988, he speaks Italian, English and French.